-Many societies today is characterised by divisions between people, especially between men and women.
-These divisions have led to poor relationships between men and women.
+Many societies today is characterised by are expressed without shame as it concerns us both.' divisions between people, especially between Pastor Daniel, Burkina Faso.

 The consequences of this include subordination, oppression, violence and the tendency to treat human beings, especially women and children, as possessions.